 - The success rate that a dog will obey a known command on the first attempt.
 Those with a higher success rate ranked higher on Coren’s list.

 Among the participants, only dog breeds that received at least 100 evaluations qualified for Coren’s final list of smartest dogs.
-Due to the huge popularity of the English Bulldog, they easily qualified and made the final cut.
+This meant that rarer dog breeds that didn’t reach the minimum evaluations were left out of the final rankings.
+This wasn’t a problem for the popular Bulldog though.

 How the Bulldog Performed

-As you may already know, the Bulldog performed extremely poor in Coren’s intelligence trials.
+As you may already know, the Bulldog performed extremely poor during Coren’s intelligence trials.
 In fact, only two dog breeds performed worse – the Afghan Hound and Basenji.
+This meant that Bulldogs came in as the 136th most intelligent breed out of 138 breeds.

+But what exactly does this mean for the Bulldog?
 Dog breeds in this intelligence group need at least 80 repetitions to learn a new unknown command.
-But on average, they’ll require between 80 and 100 repetitions.
+Typically, a Bulldog may require between 80 and 100 repetitions.
+This means that it could take an entire day to teach a Bulldog a command.

-Bulldogs aren’t the most obedient dogs either.
-They’re able to obey a known command on the first try with a 25% or lower success rate.
+However, Bulldogs may not be the most obedient dogs either.
+According to Coren’s trials, Bulldogs are able to obey a known command on the first try with a 25% or lower success rate.
+This may seem low, but it could be for a few reasons which we’ll explain later.

 Bulldogs vs. The Smartest Dogs

-Now that we know Bulldogs are some of the least intelligent, how do they compare to the smartest dogs in the world?
+Bulldogs aren’t the brightest when measuring obedience and working intelligence.
+Now that we know Bulldogs are some of the “least intelligent,” how do they compare to the smartest dog breeds in the world?

 On the other side of the spectrum, you have not only the smartest, but also some of the most popular dog breeds in the world.
-These dogs are your German Shepherds, Golden Retrievers, Rottweilers, Labradors and Doberman Pinschers.
+For example, these dogs are your German Shepherds, Golden Retrievers, Rottweilers, Labradors, Poodles and Doberman Pinschers.

-These dogs need fewer than 5 repetitions to learn a new command!
+So how well did these smart dogs do?
+These dog breeds needed fewer than 5 repetitions to learn a new command!
 That makes them at least 16 times faster at learning new commands than the Bulldog.

-Arguably more impressive is their obedience.
-These dogs will obey a known command on the first attempt with a 95% or better success rate!
-They’re undeniably smart and highly obedient, at least by Coren’s standards.
+What’s arguably more impressive is their obedience.
+These dogs will obey a known command on the first try with a 95% or better success rate!
+They’re undeniably smart and highly obedient, at least according to Stanley Coren’s standards.

-First of all, the current smartest dog breeds list is based on flawed logic and tests.
-In reality, it’s extremely difficult to standardize a dog IQ test.
-Obedience and working intelligence is a great start, but doesn’t tell the full story of a dog’s IQ.
+The current smartest dog breeds list is not perfect.
+Rather, it’s based on flawed logic and tests.
+It’s very difficult to standardize a dog intelligence test.
+So while obedience and working intelligence is a great place to start, it doesn’t tell the full story of true dog intelligence.

 But because it’s the easiest type of canine intelligence to objectively measure, Stanley Coren went with that.
 In the end, Coren’s dog intelligence ranking is essentially based on an obedience test.